PawanRamaMali/Diffie-Hellman-key-exchange/README.md

 Elliptic Curve Cryptography (ECC) is an approach to public-key cryptography, based on the algebraic structure of elliptic curves over finite fields.
 ECC requires a smaller key as compared to non-ECC cryptography to provide equivalent security (a 256-bit ECC security has equivalent security attained by 3072-bit RSA cryptography).

+## Diffie-Hellman algorithm

+The Diffie-Hellman algorithm is being used to establish a shared secret that can be used for secret communications while exchanging data over a public network using the elliptic curve to generate points and get the secret key using the parameters.

+For the sake of simplicity and practical implementation of the algorithm, we will consider only 4 variables, one prime P and G (a primitive root of P) and two private values a and b.
+P and G are both publicly available numbers.
+Users (say Alice and Bob) pick private values a and b and they generate a key and exchange it publicly.
+The opposite person receives the key and that generates a secret key, after which they have the same secret key to encrypt.

 ## Example

 ```